Ford E-Series: Third generation (1975–1991)

 For 1975, the Econoline/Club Wagon were given a complete redesign.
 Based on an all-new chassis, Ford became the first American manufacturer to adapt body-on-frame construction to a full-size van.

 The new-generation Econoline would become common not only in its own right, but as the basis for other vehicles.
 With a full frame, the Econoline became popular as a cutaway van chassis; the design served as a basis for many ambulances, and various types of trucks and buses.
 The shared drivetrain with the F-Series marked the beginning of aftermarket four-wheel drive conversions.
 During the 1970s, the Econoline became popular as a basis for van conversions.
 Using the sparsely-equipped Econoline cargo van as a basis, a luxurious interior was fitted, along with extensive customization of the exterior.

-The 1978 Ford Econoline was MotorTrend's first-ever Truck of the Year.
+The 1978 Ford Econoline was Motor Trend's first-ever Truck of the Year.

 Chassis

 To increase the versatility of the full-size van line, the Econoline was developed using body-on-frame construction for the first time.
-In addition to increasing the strength of the chassis, the configuration allowed more commonality with the F-series trucks.
-As before, the Twin I-Beam front suspension was used.
+In addition to increasing the strength of the chassis, the configuration allowed more commonality with the F-Series trucks.
+As before, the Twin-I-Beam front suspension was used.
 In its new configuration, the engine was moved further forward and lowered relative to the body.
 The van grew in size: the 124 in short-wheelbase configuration was a half inch longer than the previous long-wheelbase chassis; the new long-wheelbase chassis was 138 in, the longest wheelbase full-size van sold until 1990.
 After the 1984 model year, the 124-inch wheelbase Club Wagon passenger van was discontinued, and the 124-inch wheelbase Econoline Cargo Van was discontinued after the 1990 model year, leaving the 138-inch wheelbase as the sole option.

-In 1982, to increase the fuel economy of the Econoline without a major loss in engine output, Ford introduced the option of a 6.9 L IDI diesel V8 produced by International Harvester; in 1988, this was enlarged to 7.3 L. The diesel V8 engines were available only in Econoline 350s (or Club Wagons sold on the same chassis).
-The cutaway version was available with the larger (5.8 or 7.5 L) gasoline V8s or the diesel V8.
+In 1983, to increase the fuel economy of the Econoline without a major loss in engine output, Ford introduced the option of a 6.9L IDI diesel V8 produced by International Harvester; in 1988, this was enlarged to 7.3L.
+The diesel V8 engines were available only in Econoline 350s (or Club Wagons sold on the same chassis).
+The cutaway version was available with the 4.9L 6-cylinder or the larger (5.8L and up) V8s.

 Due to the popularity of automatic transmissions in full-size vans, Ford discontinued all manual transmissions after the 1989 model year.
 The column-shifted 3-speed departed after 1986, leaving the floor-shifted 4-speed overdrive manual as standard.
 The four-speed was replaced by a Mazda-sourced 5-speed M5OD for 1988.